1

 Ten years on the frame is pretty solid, but a lot of the other treadmills in this price range are offering lifetime frame guarantees.

-And 2 years on parts is also a lot shorter than the 5 years Sole and Horizon offer on parts.
+And 2 years on parts is also shorter than the 3 years Sole offers and the 5 years Horizon offers on parts (and much shorter than the 10 year parts warranty Spirit offers).

 By the way, you’ll notice there’s no motor warranty mentioned here- this is because NordicTrack includes the motor under the ‘parts’ guarantee.